MartinNordli/ConvolutionalNeuralNetworks/README.md

     └── PNEUMONIA/
 ```

-You can use the [Chest X-Ray Images (Pneumonia) dataset from Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) or any similarly structured dataset.
+The model was trained on the [Chest X-Ray Images (Pneumonia) dataset from Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset.

 ## Requirements